Outback

 Outback has shown very soft population growth performance across periods assessed by AreaSearch

-As of August 2025, Outback's population is approximately 2,000, a decrease of 30 people from the 2021 Census figure of 2,030.
-This decline was inferred from ABS estimates showing an estimated resident population of 1,978 as of June 2024 and an additional 31 validated new addresses since the Census date.
-The current population results in a density ratio of 0.00 persons per square kilometer.
-Overseas migration contributed approximately 62.5% of overall population gains during recent periods.
-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+Based on AreaSearch's analysis, Outback's population is around 2,000 as of Aug 2025.
+This reflects a decrease of 30 people since the 2021 Census, which reported a population of 2,030 people.
+The change is inferred from the estimated resident population of 1,978 from the ABS as of June 2024 and an additional 31 validated new addresses since the Census date.
+This level of population equates to a density ratio of 0.00 persons per square kilometer.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 62.5% of overall population gains during recent periods.

 Frequently Asked Questions - Population